Specializations in the MLIS Program

 The specialization in Archives, Records, and Information Management requires the student, with an advisor’s input, to construct an individual course of study that combines scholarship and theory with practical field experience and that meets the student’s own interests.
 Additional information is available here.

 The program meets all of the requirements recommended for archival education by the Society for American Archivists (SAA).

-The E-government specialization focuses on the nature, current impacts, and potential future impacts of e-government.
+The Government Information Management and Services specialization focuses on the nature, current impacts, and potential future impacts of e-government.
 This unique program is for students interested in careers in librarianship and other information sciences as specialists in digital government information and e-government services.
-Interested MLS students may enroll concurrently in the E-government specialization and the Archives, Records, and Information Management specialization or in the E-government specialization and the Information and Diverse Populations specialization.
+This specialization is entirely online, and is a cohort-based system.

 More information about the E-government specialization is available here.

 The Information and Diverse Populations (IDP) specialization focuses on instruction about and research into the design, development, provision, and integration of information services, resources, technologies, and outreach that serve diverse populations.
 Students who enroll in the specialization should be interested in diversity and inclusion as a core focus of their professional path.

 More information about the Information and Diverse Populations specialization is available here.

 This specialization leads to the MLIS degree and Maryland state certification as an Educational Media Generalist, Level II (the official certification terminology for the "School Librarian").
 Students may enter this program with a background in education or any other academic discipline.

 Complete details about the program, the courses and competencies required for certification, and the overall program plan can be found here.